Key Concepts

 So whether the amount being invested is $2,000 or $200,000, the money has access to the investment buying power of millions of dollars.
 This buying power means you can benefit from opportunities normally only available to large corporations or those with extensive specialist knowledge.

-How are Managed Funds Structured?
+How are Managed Investment Funds Structured?

 Most managed funds are structured as unit trusts.
 When you invest, your money buys ‘units’ in a fund.
 The number of units you receive depends on the amount you invest and the current unit price.
 Put simply, if a unit in a fund was worth $1 and you invested $2,000, you would receive 2,000 units (less the value of an entry fee and transaction costs, if charged).